DoubleXEric/awesome-everything/README.md

 - [Unity](https://unity.com/) Popular game engine for 2D/3D development.
 - [Unreal Engine](https://www.unrealengine.com) A powerful game engine for 2D/3D development, known for its high-quality graphics and widespread use in both AAA games and film production.

 ---

+## <a name="hacking-educational"></a> Hacking (Educational) 🐱‍💻

+> ⚠️ Disclaimer:

+> The content in this category is for **educational purposes only**.
+It aims to promote ethical hacking and cybersecurity awareness.  **Misuse of the information or tools provided is illegal** and strongly discouraged.
+Please ensure you comply with the laws in your country.

+### Learning

+- [edX](https://www.edx.org/learn/hacking) Offers online courses on ethical hacking and cybersecurity from top universities and institutions.
+- [TryHackMe](https://tryhackme.com) A user-friendly platform that allows you to practice ethical hacking skills in a safe, interactive environment.

+### Operating Systems

+- [Kali Linux](https://www.kali.org) A powerful Linux distribution designed for penetration testing and cybersecurity research.

+### Penetration Testing

+- [PentestGPT](https://pentestgpt.ai/) An innovative tool leveraging AI to streamline and enhance penetration testing by automating task planning, command generation, and result analysis.

+---